grm34/ZenMaxBuilder/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes follow the coding style of this project
 - [ ] My changes build without any errors or warnings
 - [ ] My changes have been formatted and linted
-- [ ] My changes have been applied to the wiki as needed